Barty withdraws before rain scuppers play in Strasbourg

 "For now, the only thing to do is to spend two or three days without touching the racket.
 I hope that I will be 100 per cent next week."

-All of Tuesday's play in Strasbourg was heavily impacted by inclement weather, meaning no matches were finished and a packed card is in store for Wednesday.
+All of the day's play in Strasbourg was heavily impacted by inclement weather, meaning no matches were finished and a packed card is in store for Thursday (AEST).

 Anna-Lena Friedsam was another German player to win on home soil against Irina-Camelia Begu, while Laura Ioana Paar and Tamara Zidansek also progressed.